 Known as the “River City Rivalry,” this young series burst on to the college football landscape.
 The first meeting between these schools dates back to 1921, but the rivalry didn’t kick off until 2005 with the creation of the “Paddlewheel Trophy.”
 The 2009 edition of the series is considered one of the most exciting games of the last decade and showcases this young rivalry’s high energy and competitiveness.

 Pitt Panthers in the College Football Playoff, Bowl Games and ACC Championship

 Sharing their home field with the NFL’s Pittsburgh Steelers, the Panthers were member of the Big East Conference since the early 90’s and were crowned champions on more than one occasion before their move to the ACC.
-With more than 675 wins and close to 30 bowl game appearances, the Pittsburgh Panthers have established themselves as College Football royalty.
+With more than 700 wins and over 30 bowl game appearances, the Pittsburgh Panthers have established themselves as College Football royalty.
 Ticketcity offers tickets to all college football bowl games and the Atlantic Coast Conference Championship Game.

 Pittsburgh Panthers Event Guide